 On January 27, 2022 the Agreement with Homerun was amended.
 Under the terms of the amendment, the Area of Interest was expanded from 2 kilometres from the outer property boundary to 25 kilometres.
 In addition, the royalty was increased from 1.0% NSR (with a buy back option for Homerun of 0.5% NSR for \$1,000,000) to 1.5% NSR (with a buy back option for Homerun of 0.75% NSR for \$1,000,000).
 In September of 2022, The property was returned to Transition by Homerun along with some additionally staked property having been covered by an airborne Mag survey.
-As at the date of this report the Gomathko property now consists of 11 claims for 9,586 hectares.
+In November, the Company staked some additional claims to further consolidate the property.
+As at the date of this report the Homathko property now consists of 11 claims for 9,586 hectares.